 Online notifications to the Panel will be shared with Ofsted (to inform its inspection and regulatory activity) and with DfE to enable it to carry out its functions.

 The above is covered in greater depth in Working Together to Safeguard Children 2018 Ch 4.
 Improving Child Protection and Safeguarding Practice.

 *In respect of Local Safeguarding Children Boards (LSCB), the Act effectively abolishes Local Safeguarding Children Boards, removing the Children Act 2004 duties relating to them.
-In their place, it puts duties on three 'safeguarding partners' - the local authority (BMBC), any Clinical Commissioning Groups (Barnsley CCG) operating in the area and the Chief Officer of Police (SYP) - to make safeguarding arrangements that respond to the needs of children in their area.
-In practice, in Barnsley, it is not envisaged that this will fundamentally change the way the BSCP operates or its sub committees.
+In their place, it puts duties on three 'safeguarding partners' - the local authority (Barnsley Council), any clinical commissioning groups (NHS South Yorkshire Integrated Care Board) operating in the area, and the Chief Officer of Police (South Yorkshire Police) - to make safeguarding arrangements that respond to the needs of children in their area.
+In practice, in Barnsley, it is not envisaged that this will fundamentally change the way the Barnsley Safeguarding Children Partnership operates or its sub committees.

 What is a Local Child Safeguarding Practice Review?

 This is the formal process that brings together information from all the agencies involved with the child and its family leading up to the child's death.
 From these records, a complete picture of the case can be drawn up in the form of a final overview report, which includes analysis of all contact with the child and its family, any decisions that were made, the conclusions that were drawn and any recommendations for action.

 When do Local Child Safeguarding Practice Reviews take place?